Google Map of the course.

 PLEASE DO NOT ARRIVE AT THE LAST MINUTE and PLEASE BE QUIET as check-in is located in a residential area.

-Finishers Medals will be presented to all official Finishers on completion of their race (runners in the 100 Kilometre and 100 Mile Races may opt to complete one of the shorter distance races, but will not be eligible for a Finisher’s Medal).
+Finishers Medals will be presented to all official Finishers on completion of their race, provided they finish inside the cut-off time.
+Runners in the 100 Kilometre and 100 Mile Races may opt to complete one of the shorter distance races, but will not be eligible for a Finisher’s Medal.

 50M Race Rules